Duende: Trastolillos

 Trastolillos are small duendes that live in the dwellings of man.
 They make wheat flour in troughs bloom back into wheat forcing farmers to remill them into flour.
 They love to drink milk and will drink all the stores of milk.
 They also open windows during windy storms and cause stews to overcook and burn.
 They will apologize for the damage they have done but cannot help themselves and will do it again.

 Trentis

 Trentis are small duende being either made up of or clothed in leaves, moss, roots and twigs.
 They are said to live in thick hedges and love playing pranks on people.
 They are known to pull down the skirts of women and pinch them in their buttocks.

 Tronantes

 Tronantes translates to "thunderers."
 These duendes have the ability to make thunder and lightning.

 Ventolines

-Ventolines are good fairy-like duendes with large green wings.
-They live on the ocean and help old fishermen to row their boats at sea.
+Ventolines are benevolent fairy-like creatures.
+They are described as having large green wings living near the sea, where they help the elderly, fishermen row their boats.